-The following components are used to inform the Program Officer’s evaluation report.
-Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the practicum:
+The following components are used to inform the ACICIS Academic Program Officer’s evaluation report.
+Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the program:

 Indonesian Language Classes (40 hours)

-The Seminar Series and Fieldtrip component of the JPP consists of seven seminars and one field trip.
-Students must attend and participate actively in a minimum of 80% of all scheduled seminars and fieldtrips.
-Prior to each seminar, students are required to complete a number of set readings.
+This component of the JPP consists of eight seminars, 10 tutorials and two fieldtrips.
+Students must attend and participate actively in a minimum of 80% of all scheduled seminars, tutorials and fieldtrips.
+Prior to each seminar, tutorial or fieldtrip, students are required to complete a number of set readings.
 Students must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.

 Practicum Placement (160 hours)

-Students are required to complete a 2,000-word research essay on a contemporary theme relating to the Indonesian media sector.
-The aim of the thematic research essay is to encourage students to think critically about contemporary media in Indonesia.
-A list of essay topics for students to choose from is provided in Appendix III.
-Alternatively, students may request permission to work on an alternative topic, with the approval of the JPP Academic Program Officer.
+Students are required to complete a 2,000-word report on a contemporary theme relating to the Indonesian media and communications sector.
+The aim of the report is to encourage students to think critically about contemporary media in Indonesia.
+A list of essay topics for students to choose from is provided in the course outline.
+Alternatively, students may request permission to work on an alternative topic, with the approval of the Academic Program Officer.

 Award for Grade for the Course

 Both the student and the student’s home university will receive a copy of the Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from Atma Jaya University.
 These assessment documents will be sent (electronically in the case of the student and by post in the case of a student’s home university) from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
 The home university may choose to award a numerical grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.